yuliu0322/yuliu0322.github.io/_pages/research.md

     <h2 class="research-title">Aquaculture Environment, Animal Health, and Seafood Quality</h2>
     <div class="research-grid">
       <p class="research-description">
-        My earlier research examined how farming conditions and environmental stressors influence the physiology, biochemical composition, and flavor-related quality of shellfish.
-Working primarily with oysters and mussels, I investigated how parameters such as temperature, salinity, and microplastic exposure influence physiological responses, metabolic status, and the accumulation of flavor compounds.
-Using physiological, biochemical, and omics approaches, this work demonstrates how aquaculture environments ultimately shape seafood quality at harvest by affecting animal physiology and metabolism.
-These findings provide scientific guidance for optimizing aquaculture practices that improve animal health, product quality, and production sustainability.
+        My earlier research examined how farming conditions and environmental stressors influence shellfish physiology, biochemical composition, and quality.
+Working primarily with oysters and mussels, we investigated the effects of temperature, salinity, and microplastic exposure on physiological responses, metabolism, and flavor compound accumulation.
+Using physiological, biochemical, and omics approaches, this work shows how aquaculture environments shape seafood quality at harvest.
+These findings provide scientific guidance for optimizing farming practices to improve animal health, product quality, and production sustainability.
       </p>
       <div class="research-visual">
         <figure class="research-figure">